-The wooden facing, gables with cedar shingles and decorative shutters give this lovely bungalow a country look.
-The house is 38 feet wide by 40 feet deep and offers 1,197 square feet of living space in addition to a 267 square foot one-car garage.
+With its open porch, cedar gables, shuttered windows and opened common rooms, this elegant bungalow stands out.
+The house is 38 feet wide by 40 feet deep and provides 1,197 square feet of living space.

 This plan can be customized!